Come, my beloved

 your left stroked my head.

-The Sacred Marriage, was an act of sympathetic magic in which two earthly representatives or embodiments of the god and goddess engaged in ritual sex to help with the cyclical regeneration of life.
 The juxtaposition of the right hand—associated with strength and assertiveness, with the weaker left hand—associated with tenderness and affection, suggests that her lover is both strong and gentle, therefore likely to be a good lover and a good father; also a good shepherd and a good provider.

 The Hebrew goddess of fertility was Asherah.